evandrocoan/MultiModServer/.github/README.md

 1. Start with a descriptive but concise **subject** that quickly and uniquely identifies the problem.
 *   Write a **summary** of the problem in a few lines, giving an idea of what the issue is about.
 *   Then, **describe** the bug with all the information you can give.
-    Be sure to include the following information:
-    * Operating System
-    * The version of Sublime Text that you're using
-    * Any related software which may cause ST to act strangely
-    * If relevant, does the bug occur with no packages installed / [with ST3 in a reverted/clean state](https://www.sublimetext.com/docs/3/revert.html)?

     Also keep in mind to clearly separate fact from speculation.
 *   Try to find a way to **reproduce** the problem and write down precise steps.
 It might be useful to include a *code example* for this.